UnseenWizzard/git_training/NeuralPlasticityAndrewHuberman.md

 30 minutes after this cocktail you will be out and the depth of the sleep will be better:

  - 200-600mg Magnesium Threonate for sleep and neuro-protection
  - 100-200mg Theanine makes dream more intense.
-Promotes Gabba formation in the brain.
-Theanine is a pre cursor to Gabba.
-If you take Gabba directly this will shutdown Gabba production in the brain.
+Promotes GABA formation in the brain.
+Theanine is a pre cursor to GABA.
+If you take GABA directly this will shutdown GABA production in the brain.
 So rather take the precursor, and this applies to all neuro-transmitters.
  - 50mg Apigenin: for Men only, very little in Camomile tea, so find pills.

 Magnesium Citrate is for sleep, but also a laxative.
 Depends what you are after.